ayekat/localdir/README.md

-dotfiles
+localdir
 ========

-This repository contains my personal user setup, with scripts and application configuration, called "dotfiles" for mostly historical reasons.
+This is my personal `~/.local` directory, containing scripts and application configuration.
+One might also refer to these files as "dotfiles", for mostly historical reasons.

 As I have some very specific requirements for what my work environment should behave like, the setup here mostly likely differs quite significantly from what